boltops-tools/ufo/docs/_docs/security-groups.md

 ## EC2 Instance Security Group Help

 If you are seeing that the Targets in the ELB Target Group are reporting unhealthy, it is usually a security group issue.
-You might see this out with `ufo ps`:
+You might see this output with `ufo ps`:

     $ ufo ps --no-summary
     +----------+------+--------------+----------------+---------+-------------------------+